germ-mark/multi-mls-id/draft-xue-multi-mls.md

 send group.

-Assume Alice has keypackages for some other members $M_i$ Alice can construct a MMLS group
+Assume Alice has keypackages for some other members $M_i$

+Alice can construct a MMLS group
-   * with a randomly generated derivedId
+   * with a randomly generated groupId
    * constructing a commit adding all other members $M_i$

-Alice can distribute the welcomes with an Application Message that indicates
+Alice can distribute the Welcome message with an Application Message that indicates
    * this is a Send Group for Alice
    * that defines a Universe $U$ as the members of this group
    * with universe identifier equal to the groupId for Alice's send group